lkacenja/address_match/README.md

 There are several flaws in the data that could be fixed within this script.
 Here is a running log of them.
 * Fix polling place rows, that have truncated column values.
 * Fix polling state precinct id mismatches.
-* Normalize address columns for output, voting and polling files currently have different formats.